Wear My Ring Around Your Neck

 "Wear My Ring Around Your Neck" is a song written by Bert Carroll and Russell Moody, performed by Elvis Presley, which was released in 1958.
 It was particularly notable for breaking a string of ten consecutive number 1 hits for Presley achieved in just two years.
-It was Presley's 6th number-one hit in the American R&B Charts, and peaked at number 2 on the American Pop Charts.
+Although it was Presley's 6th number-one hit in the American R&B Charts, it only peaked at number 2 on the American Pop Charts.